- Ferrite Cores

 - Other Products

 Replacement cut-to-length casings and ferrite cores are available from stock.
-We now also offer RFI impedors with our Weld Guard coating.
+We now also offer RFI impedors with our S300WG casings.
 This unique white fluoro polymer offers excellent non-stick properties and increases casing temperature endurance by almost 100ºC.

 RFI impedors have significant advantages over other return flow designs such as: